learningtapestry/learning-tapestry-developer-test/README.md

 1. We assume the project will not be completed entirely: Does the final report give a good summary as to what work is remaining, how to solve it, and how much time it will take?
 1. Is the code easy to install?
 1. Is the code efficient?
 (Does it make inappropriate use of system resources, like consuming far too much ram?)
 1. Does the project code follow a consistent style?
-(It should look mostly like https://github.com/bbatsov/ruby-style-guide, but perfection is not expected)
+(If in Ruby, it should look mostly like https://github.com/bbatsov/ruby-style-guide, but perfection is not expected.
+Other languages should follow similar standard convention standards.)
 1. Are the git commits small and with good comments?